Go Back Email Link

 Stock for the gravy:

-• 6 C chicken broth or stock divided
+• 5 C chicken broth or stock

-• raw turkey Neck (2 if small)
+• 2 raw turkey Neck (or raw turkey drumstick)

 • 1/3 C reserved raw turkey trimmings (such as skin) cut into 1 inch pieces (optional)

-• 1 onion rough chopped
+• 1 onion peeled rough chopped

-• 1 carrot rough chopped
+• 1 carrot scrubbed but not peeled rough chopped

 • 1 celery rib rough chopped

-• 8 sprigs fresh parsley
+• 6-8 sprigs fresh parsley

 • 2 sprigs fresh thyme

-• 2 garlic cloves peeled
+• 2 garlic cloves peeled and crushed

 • 1/2 tsp pepper